d0ng13/Handsomemod-uf896/README.md

 Carry out the following from a computer where the device is connected to via USB.

+### Prerequisites:

+***Have [OpenStick](https://github.com/OpenStick/OpenStick) installed (or at least the partitions prepared for it)**, the images generate here assume that the device has been prepared for OpenStick operating system before!*

+*More detailed instructions on this step hopefully soon.*

 ### Pre-cautions work:

 1. Before conneting the device, make sure that there is currently no other device in fastboot mode connected, otherwise you can damage the other device: